meitalbensinai/AlgoTrainingNoSol/DS - Team Topics/12 - SVM/README.md

 # Part 2

-Extend the hypothesis for higher dimension while keeping the training and test sets balanced.
+Extend the hypothesis for higher dimensions keeping the training and test sets balanced.
+Think what "extension of the hypothesis" means.
 Classify each point according to your chosen kernel.
 How are the training and test times depend upon the dimension? (what is the relation)

 # Part 3